Cult of Artemis at Brauron: Origin myths

-One of the many myths surrounding the Cult of Artemis at Brauron originates with the story of Iphigeneia.
+One of the many myths surrounding the Cult of Artemis at Brauron originates with the story of Iphigenia.
 In the story of the Trojan War, as described by Aeschylus, the Greeks had earned the disfavor of Artemis by shooting one of her sacred stags and thus were unable to put to sea against the Trojans due to disfavorable winds, conjured by the goddess.
-In Euripides' 'Iphigeneia at Tauris' lines 1446–1468 we find a reference to this origin myth:
+In lines 1446–1468 of Euripides' 'Iphigenia at Tauris' we find a reference to this origin myth: